-David qualified at Osborne Clarke in 1997 and has been a Partner at the firm since 2004.
+David is a Partner in the corporate practice.
+He qualified at Osborne Clarke in 1997 and has been a Partner at the firm since 2004.

-David handles M&A and joint venture transactions and projects.
+David handles M&A and joint venture transactions and projects with a focus on technology and energy sectors.

 He works for corporations, management teams, vendors, purchasers and funders on deals, and his clients range from start-ups to large established corporate groups and utilities.

-David has a keen interest in power management and demand response technologies and their combination with technology platforms and smart infrastructure in Smart City developments.
+David has a keen interest in innovative business models including those focused on power management and demand response technologies in the energy sector and their combination with technology platforms and smart infrastructure in Smart City developments.

-He spent a number of years as international head of Osborne Clarke's Energy sector, helping develop an integrated practice spanning the firm’s offices and services clients across the value chain.
+He spent a number of years as head of the firm's corporate practice before which he was international head of Osborne Clarke's Energy sector, establishing and developing an integrated energy practice spanning the firm’s offices and advising clients across the value chain.

 Helping you succeed in tomorrow's world

-I help lead the OC focus on Smart Cities which looks at how clients are bringing together innovation with infrastructure and utilities in the built environment to improve the way we live, work and get around.
+I help drive OC focus on Smart Cities which looks at how clients are bringing together innovation with infrastructure and utilities in the built environment to improve the way we live, work and get around.

 Collaboration between stakeholders from different industries is key to the development of Smart Cities and I have enjoyed working with clients on joint ventures, investments and acquisitions to foster such collaboration, for instance between technology innovators and energy companies.